eteodun/Avatto-TRV07-TS0601-_TZE200_bvrlmajk/README.md

 Restart zigbee2MQTT service and start to pair devices.

 In mostly  times it is necessary to re-pair two times each device in order to configured on zigbee GUI
+## Installation on Zigbee2MQTT version greater than 2.00
+On folder zigbee2mqtt create new folder named "external_converters" and place external convertor file in this director.

 ![Alt text](pictures/Zigbee_Device.JPG)